Invisible, Unreadable, and Inaudible Cookie Notices: An Evaluation of Cookie Notices for Users with Visual Impairments: Background and Related Work

 There are many aspects to the real-world implementation of accessible web technologies~\cite{pernice2001usability}.
-For instance, an accessible web design approach should support enhancing the visual characteristics of the front--end design and utilise a range of colours, while ensuring the contrast of the colours is accessible to users who are visually impaired or colour--blind.
+For instance, an accessible web design approach should support enhancing the visual characteristics of the front-end design and utilise a range of colours, while ensuring the contrast of the colours is accessible to users who are visually impaired or colour--blind.
 Also, they need to build an audio commentary for the page and the images.
 The interconnected nature of web pages~(as various resources fetched from different origins in the page) could potentially increase the complexity of fully accessible web design.
-To harmonise such practises, the W3C has provided a comprehensive list of 167 tools to evaluate accessibility compatibility measurements\footnote{\url{w3.org/WAI/ER/tools/}}.
-They are implemented on a number of platforms and technologies, some supporting cross-platform products.
+To harmonise such practises, the W3C has provided a comprehensive list of 167 tools to evaluate accessibility compatibility measurements\footnote{W3C Web Accessibility Evaluation Tools List, \url{https://w3.org/WAI/ER/tools/}}.
+They are implemented on several platforms and technologies, some supporting cross-platform products.
 These products include 20 support APIs, 14 authoring tool plugins, 45 browser plugins, 19 command line tools, 25 desktop applications, 4 mobile applications, and 90 online tools.

 There are a number of standards and regulations worldwide to provide accessibility requirements for the technologies to be considered as \emph{publicly presentable} in a region, country, or regional-based regulations e.g., European, Italian, Irish, Israeli, Japanese, Korean, and US Federal Law, platform~(web accessibility frameworks), e.g., various versions of WCAG~(2.1, 2.0 and 1.0), or file formats, e.g., EPUB standards.